Pelargonium vitifolium

 Pelargonium vitifolium is a species of geranium known by the common name grapeleaf geranium.
-It is native to South Africa, and it is a commonly grown ornamental plant.
+It is a shrub endemic to the Cape Provinces of South Africa. it is a commonly grown ornamental plant.
 This is a mostly erect, branching shrub approaching one meter in maximum height.
 The stems are soft and coated in soft hairs when young and become more woody with age.
 The glandular, stiffly-hairy aromatic leaves are about 6 centimeters long and 8 wide, divided into 5 or 7 toothed, heart-shaped lobes.
 The inflorescence is a dense umbel of several flowers with five petals each around a centimeter long.
 The flowers are pink with purplish markings.